On this page

 Release groups

-Common use cases for release groups are:
+Common use cases for release groups:

 • Provisioning users to primary SKUs with add-ons.